casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/economics/runtime.md

    - The block size limit imposes an absolute ceiling on the total byte size of included transactions.
    - Individual transaction size limits are also enforced.

-These are the lane configuration settings for the Condor release on Mainnet:
+These are the lane configuration settings for the Casper 2.0 release on Mainnet:
 <!--TODO check and update these settings after the launch or link to the chainspec file directly.-->

 ```toml